tokyoking/ctf/heap/otherbins/SUNSHINECTF23/README.md

 Very cool menu :D
 We have a heap and a libc leak (option 2).

-Also there is an overflow in `[3] Call an emergency meeting` so we can create a chunk then overwrite the wilderness (the top chunk's size) with a very large number (e.g. -1).
+Also there is an overflow in option 3 so we can create a chunk then overwrite the wilderness (the top chunk's size) with a very large number (e.g. -1).
 This will make sure that malloc won't use `mmap` for any further allocations because it will think the top chunk has always enough space.
 And this will result in overlapping target address (write-what-where).

 ### Approach